abinavseelan/js-for-newbies-2/1-RECAP.md

 ### Logical operators

 Sometimes you want to evaluate conditions.

 For example, "The Indian cricket team can make it to the next round if they win this match **and** South Africa loses their match" means that India would progress to the next round only if *both* conditions were satisfied.

-Similarly, "I'd be happy if you go to a Chinese place **or** an Italian place for lunch" means that you'd be happy if *either* condition was satisfied, and would be unhappy only if *neither* was satisfied.
+Similarly, "For lunch I'll have either Chinese or Italian" means that you'd be happy if *either* condition was satisfied, and would be unhappy only if *neither* was satisfied.

 Javascript supports the following logical operators: